ha-anna/EDU_freeCodeCamp-Backend/project-timestamp/README.md

 ### What I learned

-How to create bar charts in D3.js, how to use scales, text, and assign various attributes.
+I've learned how to work with APIs, npm, Node, Express.

 ### Useful resources